kyseonchoi/HERMES/README.md

 ## Development status
 Beta.
 Use at your own risk.

-If you have any comments or questions, please don't hesitate to contact us.
+If you have any comments or questions, please don't hesitate to contact us (kyungseon.choi@khu.ac.kr).

 *Note: This README provides an overview of the HERMES package.
 For detailed implementation codes, examples, and documentation of R functions, please refer to the appropriate sections in the package documentation.*